Chapter One: Seeds of Doubt

-Coburn is one of the primary protectors of our world as we know it.
+Coburn is one of the primary protectors of our world as we know it, which is why he’s so busy.
 To break it down quickly, everyone in our world has elemental powers of some kind along with the blessing of a long life.
 As I understand it, our society is isolated from the rest of the human world because of our elemental abilities that we’re born with.
 I think the reason why we have abilities has something to do with natural disasters that happened about 100 years ago, but I don’t know too much about it.
 This is the only world I’ve known my entire life: a peaceful, simple way of life.

 “Okay, okay.
 So, what’s up?”
 I say as I take another sip of coffee, feeling more alert in the conversation.

 He takes a deep breath and shifts in the chair before continuing.